TrashMob-eco/TrashMob/README.md

 2. Right click on the TrashMobMobileApp project
 3. Select "Properties"
 4. Go to the Android Settings / Options
-5. Change the Android Package Format for Debug & net7.0-android to "bundle" instead of "apk".
+5. Change the Android Package Format for Debug & net8.0-android to "bundle" instead of "apk".
-6. Save you changes and push to your branch.
+6. Save your changes and push to your branch.

 Note: this may make deployments to your local emulator slower (more data must be copied into the emulator session).
 You can change this back to "apk" for local development, but failure to switch it back to "bundle" before checkin will cause the PR build to fail.
 There may be a way to pass this setting in on the command line for the publish step.
 That has not yet been investigated.

 ## How do I get a test distribution of the Mobile App?
-We currently use Microsoft App Center for building and distributing the Mobile apps.
-In order to get notified of a new distribution (or to download it).
-1. Send a note to info@trashmob.eco requesting access to App Center.
-Please include the email address you wish to use to access App Center in the request and why you want to use a dev build.
-2. A TrashMob.eco admin will review your request and if approved, will add you to the testers group.
-3. You will receive an email notification when your request has been approved.
-4. Click on the link to complete your onboarding.
-5. You can either download the latest package at that point, or wait for the next build to be completed.
-You will be notified when a new version is available.
+We are currently working on a way to distribute the test version of the mobile app.
+For now, you can build the app from the source code and deploy it to your device.

 ## How do I get a production distribution of the Mobile App?
 The production mobile app can be downloaded here: